OpenPCM/openpcm-server/README.md

 ## Patient and doctor centric electronic medical record
 ## GNU License included

-The goal of OpenPCM is to provided a highly reactive electronic medical record to hospitals, small practice offices, clinical trials, and more.
+The goal of OpenPCM is to provide a highly reactive electronic medical record to hospitals, small practice offices, clinical trials, and more.
 OpenPCM takes advantage of the latest software technologies as well as deployment strategies.
-In OpenPCM, clinicans and  other administrative staff with be able to chart and review patient data.
+In OpenPCM, clinicans and other administrative staff with be able to manage patients better.

 ### Patient Physiological Data
 - Chart physiological data